BitGo/BitGo-MultiSignature-Offline-Recovery-Tool/README.md

 # BitGo Recovery Tool for BitGo MultiSignature Wallets

+# Deprecation Notice!

+This recovery tool is only meant to be used on legacy BitGo wallets.
+The current recovery tool can be found in the BitGoJS SDK's 'example' directory.

 # Background

 This open-source, standalone tool is a utility to demonstrate that BitGo